Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.

 If you want your robot to avoid certain obstacles in its path while navigating, you can also add obstacles.

-Zoom in on your current location and click on the map to add an obstacle.
+Zoom in on your current location, then hold shift and drag on the map to draw an obstacle.

 Add as many obstacles as you desire.